Woman holding her abdomen with both hands

 I've had a colonoscopy and everything was normal.
 Does that help?

 It rules out structural disease, which matters.
-But colonoscopies don't assess the microbiome, SIBO, intestinal permeability or enzyme function.
+But colonoscopies don't assess the microbiome, SIBO, intestinal permeability, or enzyme function.
 Normal anatomy doesn't mean normal function.

-How does gut health affect my hormones?
+How does my gut affect my hormones?

 Scenic lake view